TransLink Tomorrow is our commitment to continuously explore, test, and implement innovative ways to improve mobility in Metro Vancouver.

 Antimicrobial copper has been installed in more than 300 healthcare facilities in 26 countries in Europe, South America, Africa, and Asia.

-Copper surfaces are also being installed in training centers for professional sports teams, airports and restaurants, where uses range from exercise equipment to elevator buttons to kitchen appliances.
+Copper surfaces are also being installed in training centers for professional sports teams, airports and restaurants.

 Copper's antimicrobial properties are supported by over 200 peer-reviewed scientific studies.